BestTimesToVisit.com Logo

 Frequently Asked Questions

-Honestly, there's no 'perfect' month, but I'd aim for the dry season, roughly from May to October.
+Honestly, there's no 'perfect' month, but I'd aim for the dry season, which generally runs from May to October.
 You'll still get occasional showers, but they tend to be brief and refreshing.
-This period generally offers more sunshine and calmer seas, which is ideal for exploring the outer islands and enjoying the lagoons without feeling constantly damp.
+The humidity is also a bit more manageable during these months, making those island strolls much more pleasant.

 What is the cheapest month to visit Tuvalu?